-To ensure compliance with various federal, state, provincial and territorial legal requirements, we along with the RVPs share responsibility for maintaining an overall compliance program that involves compliance training and supporting as well as monitoring the activities of our sales representatives.
+To ensure compliance with various federal, state, provincial and territorial legal requirements, we along with the RVPs share responsibility for maintaining an overall compliance program that involves compliance training and supporting as well as monitoring the activities of sales representatives.
 We work with the RVPs to develop and maintain appropriate compliance procedures and systems.

 Generally, all RVPs must obtain a principal license (FINRA Series 26 in the United States and Branch Manager license in Canada), and, as a result, they assume responsibility over the activities of their sales organizations.
-Additional supervision is provided by approximately 500 Offices of Supervisory Jurisdiction ("OSJs"), which are run by select RVPs who receive additional compensation for assuming responsibility for supervision and compliance monitoring across all product lines.
+Additional supervision is provided by designated Offices of Supervisory Jurisdiction ("OSJs"), which are currently run by select RVPs who receive additional compensation for assuming responsibility for certain supervision and monitoring across all product lines.
 OSJs are required to periodically inspect sales force field offices and report to us any compliance issues they observe.
-Our Field Supervision Department regularly assists the OSJs and communicates compliance requirements to them to ensure they properly discharge their responsibilities.
-In addition, our Compliance Department regularly runs surveillance reports designed to monitor the activity of our sales force and investigates any unusual or suspicious activity identified during these reviews or during periodic inspections of RVP offices.
+In 2019, some responsibilities of the OSJs will transition to our Compliance Department, which will take on an expanded role in the supervision and monitoring of RVPs.
+As part of the transition, the select RVPs that were designated as OSJ will no longer maintain the regulatory OSJ designation, which will afford them more time to focus on growing their businesses.
+In addition, our Compliance Department regularly runs surveillance reports designed to monitor the activity of the sales force and investigates any unusual or suspicious activity identified during these reviews or during periodic inspections of RVP offices.

-All of our sales representatives are required to participate in our annual regulatory-required compliance meeting, a program administered by our senior management and our legal and compliance staff at which we provide a compliance training overview across all product lines and require the completion of compliance checklists by each of our licensed sales representatives for each product he or she offers.
-Additionally, our sales representatives receive periodic compliance communications regarding new compliance developments and issues of special significance.
-Furthermore, the OSJs are required to complete an annual training program that focuses on securities compliance and field supervision.
+All sales representatives are required to participate in our annual regulatory-required compliance meeting, a program administered by our senior management and our legal and compliance staff.
+We provide a compliance training overview across all product lines and require the completion of compliance checklists by each licensed sales representative for each product he or she offers.
+Additionally, sales representatives receive periodic compliance communications regarding new compliance developments and issues of special significance.
+Furthermore, OSJs are required to complete an annual training program that focuses on regulatory compliance requirements.

 Our Field Audit Department regularly conducts audits of all sales representative offices, including scheduled and no-notice audits.
 The Field Audit Department reviews all regulatory-required records that are not maintained at our home office.
 Any compliance deficiencies noted in the audit must be corrected, and we carefully monitor all corrective action.
-Audit deficiencies are addressed through fines, reprimands, probations and contract terminations.
+Audit deficiencies are addressed through reprimands, probations and contract terminations.